OINP Streams Explained: Which One Fits Your Situation

 - No job offer required

 EOI scoring heavily rewards field of study: STEM, Health, and Trades fields earn 12 points; Business and Social Sciences earn 6; Arts and Humanities earn 0.
-A job in Northern Ontario or outside the GTA adds 8–10 points to your score — this geographic factor matters significantly.
+Study in Northern Ontario adds 10 points, while study outside the GTA but outside Northern Ontario adds 8 points — this geographic factor matters significantly.

 PhD Graduate Stream